-Please note that a failure to conduct yourself in a scholarly manner in this class in the ways described above will have a negative impact on your final grade.
+Please note that a failure to conduct yourself in a scholarly manner in this class (and this includes appropriate phone usage in class) in the ways described above will have a negative impact on your final grade.

 d) Do the assigned reading and listening for every class date on the syllabus BEFORE that class date.

 This will prepare you to participate in class discussions, which make up 20% of your grade.